We often associate the word “succulents” with cacti, but this category of plants includes a wide range of species from all over the world.

 - NEVER use a commercial pre-mixed neem spray on succulents.
 Neem oil begins degrading as soon as it’s mixed with water, so the product is likely heavily degraded by the time you receive it.
 Additionally, you have no control over the contents of sprays you didn’t make yourself.

-- NEVER spray plants in full sun.
-Not only does Neem oil break down when exposed to UV rays, but most succulents will also suffer severe leaf burns if the leaves get wet while exposed to the midday sun.
+- NEVER spray plants in full sun or direct sunlight.
+Not only does Neem oil break down when exposed to UV rays, but most succulents will also suffer severe leaf burns if the leaves get wet with neem oil succulents while exposed to the midday sun.